cnbeining/ABPlayerHTML5-Py/README.md

 Update history
 -----
+.07.1: Merge the upstream update by 15:30 EDT, Apr.27.2014.
+Stop distributing ffmpeg binary with this programme.

 .07: Use raw_input, now you do not need to input " ' "_ before files.

 .06: Update from the mainstream, merge all the updates since Dec.15.2013.
 Also reduce the speed of comments, thanks to @yao.ot's report and pull request #5 of ABPlayerHTML5 : https://github.com/jabbany/ABPlayerHTML5/pull/5   .
 Redo the Readme.